gofireflyio/aiac/README.md

-By default, aiac prints the extracted code to standard output and opens an interactive shell that allows retrying requests, enabling chat mode (for chat models), saving output to files, and more:
+By default, aiac prints the extracted code to standard output and opens an interactive shell that allows retrying requests, enabling chat mode (for chat models), saving output to files, copying code to clipboard, and more:

     aiac get terraform for AWS EC2